Penumbra Guide

 Once you’re ready to submit the proposal, you can submit it.
 Note that you do not have to explicitly specify the proposal deposit in this action; it is determined automatically based on the chain parameters.

-cargo run --release --bin pcli tx proposal submit --file proposal.toml
+pcli tx proposal submit --file proposal.toml

 The proposal deposit will be immediately escrowed and the proposal voting period will start in the very next block.
 As the proposer, you will receive a proposal deposit NFT which can be redeemed for the proposal deposit after voting concludes, provided the proposal is not slashed.
 This NFT has denomination proposal_N_deposit, where N is the ID of your proposal.
 Note that whoever holds this NFT has exclusive control of the proposal: they can withdraw it or claim the deposit.

-Making A DAO Spend Transaction Plan
+Making A Community Pool Spend Transaction Plan

-In order to submit a DAO spend proposal, it is necessary to create a transaction plan.
+In order to submit a Community Pool spend proposal, it is necessary to create a transaction plan.
 At present, the only way to specify this is to provide a rather human-unfriendly JSON-formatted transaction plan, because there is no stable human-readable representation for a transaction plan at present.
 This will change in the future as better tooling is developed.

 {